nel349/midnight-dapp-connector-api/SPECIFICATION.md

 #### Signing

 In order to make it impossible to sign transactions by accident, wallet receiving call to `signData` must prefix data with string `midnight_signed_message:<data_size>:`, where `<data_size>` is data size in bytes.

+#### Proving

+The `getProvingProvider` method takes an object being able to resolve on-demand circuit representations needed for proving and verifying - its ZKIR (intermediate representation), prover key (low level representation needed for proving) and verifier key (low level representation needed for verification).
+It returns a `ProvingProvider` interface compatible with the one defined in Midnight's Ledger WASM bindings.
+The `KeyMaterialProvider` is almost the same as `ZKConfigProvider` defined in Midnight.js.
+Such pairing of interfaces enables:
+- the proving implementation to cache prover keys, which may be quite big (often 10MB-20MB, sometimes event 80MB and more) and use the verifer keys or ZKIR for the resolution (which are significantly smaller)
+- easy usage from Midnight.js

+> [!NOTE]
+> In the case of particularly complex circuits, the size of the prover key might reach 80MB and more (while the average does not seem to exceed 20MB).
+Sizes like this come close to, or even exceed message size limits of different transport methods.
+The wallet must take that into account when implementing the proving provider.

+Here, it is crucial for the DApp and the wallet to acknowledge:
+- the proof preimages submitted for proving contain the exact private data which the proof itself hides, so the wallet can learn them
+- the wallet de-facto owns the user experience around proving, which may be a very time-consuming operation (up to several minutes in the most pessimistic scenarios), and the details of the behavior will depend on the proving modality provided by the wallet

 ### Errors